vlandham/elastic-beanstalk-s3-docker-nginx-basic-auth-proxy-with-upload/README.md

 ### Interacting w/ Your Application
 You can now visit your proxy by running `eb open`.

+### Ensure Static Website Hosting is Enabled
+For the proxy bucket to work correctly, it should Have "Enable website hosting" enabled in its S3 properties.

+### Enabel CORS for Uploads
+The upload bucket should have CORS enabled.
+A utility is included in this repository to generate the correct policy.
+Running `.cors.sh` will output a CORS configuration to apply to the bucket.

 ### Granting Upload Access to S3 Bucket (or read access to private buckets)
 If your bucket is private, the easiest way to give your application access is to apply a bucket policy that grants full access by IP.
 A utility is included in this repository to generate the correct policy.
 Running `./policy.sh` will output a bucket policy you can apply manually in S3.

+This policy should be applied to both file upload and proxy buckets.

 #### Allowing Uploads
 If you have applied the bucket policy mentioned above, it is now possible to